 Earning Your GED in the State of Michigan

-The five subject tests, which can take about 7.5 hours to complete, cover language arts-reading, language arts-writing, social studies, science and mathematics.
-Michigan offers the tests in English, Spanish and French.
+The four subject tests, which can take about 7.5 hours to complete, cover science, social studies, mathematical reasoning, and reasoning through language arts.
+Michigan offers the tests in English and Spanish.
 The tests are only available in person and you will not be able to take them online.

-Most of the tests are in multiple-choice format, while the language arts-writing portion includes an essay.
+The exam consists of multiple-choice questions, reading tasks, short answer, and extended response questions.
 Only part of the mathematics exam allows the use of a calculator.

 Eligibility and Registration

 Michigan requires you to be 18 years old at the time of testing and that your high school class have already graduated.
-You may register at your local testing center.
+Individuals who are 16 years of age may be eligible for the exam if certain criteria are met.
+You may register at www.GED.com.
 You may also contact your local adult education program or call the Office of Adult Education for more information.
-Testing fees vary between testing centers.

 Scoring and Retesting